dimxy/doc-dev/first-cc-heir.md

 To calculate the owner inactivity time and to enable the heir to send the funds we need a function which enumerates transactions from the contract funding plan and finds the latest owner transaction.
 This is this function implementation.
 The input parameter passed into it is initial funding txid.
 The function returns the owner and heir pubkeys, the owner inactivity time and a flag if the heir has already spent the funds.

-All returned values are retrieved from tx opreturns.
+All the function returned values are retrieved from the transactions' opreturns.

 ```
 // find the latest owner transaction id